Donald Trump and religion: Comparisons to religious figures

-After posting an AI-generated image of himself as pope during the 2025 papal conclave on his official Truth Social account, Trump was criticized by many Catholics, including the New York State Catholic Conference and Matteo Renzi, former Prime Minister of Italy.
+After posting an AI-generated image of himself as pope during the 2025 conclave on his official Truth Social account, Trump was criticized by many Catholics, including the New York State Catholic Conference and Matteo Renzi, former Prime Minister of Italy.
 After being asked about the criticism by a reporter, Trump responded, "The Catholics loved it," and claimed that he had nothing to do with the picture and did not know where it came from.